filippopalomba/rcrologit/README.md

 <!-- badges: end -->

+DISCLAIMER: If the following text is not compiling for whatever reason, please use the README.pdf file available in the repo.

 The package provides estimation and inferential procedures for rank-ordered logit model with agents with heterogeneous taste preferences.

 ## Setup